 When moderate elements in the Czech government raised the possibility of the nation’s participation in the U.S. Marshall Plan (a massive economic recovery program designed to help war torn European countries rebuild), the communists organized strikes and protests, and began clamping down on opposition parties.
 Benes tried desperately to hold his nation together, but by February 1948 the communists had forced the other coalition parties out of the government.
 On February 25, Benes gave in to communist demands and handed his cabinet over to the party.
 Rigged elections were held in May to validate the communist victory.
 Benes then resigned and his former foreign minister Jan Masaryk died under very suspicious circumstances.
 Czechoslovakia became a single-party state.

 The response from the West was quick but hardly decisive.
 Both the United and Great Britain denounced the communist seizure of power in Czechoslovakia, but neither took any direct action.
-Perhaps having put too much faith in Czechoslovakia's democratic traditions, or possibly fearful of a Soviet reaction, neither nation offered anything beyond verbal support to the Benes government.
-The Communist Party, with support and aid from the Soviet Union, dominated Czechoslovakian politics until the so-called "Velvet Revolution" of 1989 brought a non-communist government to power.
+Perhaps having put too much faith in Czechoslovakia’s democratic traditions, or possibly fearful of a Soviet reaction, neither nation offered anything beyond verbal support to the Benes government.
+The Communist Party, with support and aid from the Soviet Union, dominated Czechoslovakian politics until the so-called “Velvet Revolution” of 1989 brought a non-communist government to power.
+In 1993, Czechoslovakia split into the Czech Republic and Slovakia.